tinta/ALLegalsScraper/readme.md

 ## About

-This is basically a project for my mom, and likely not useful to anyone else on the internet, expect as a case study in writing frontend scrapers for shitty websites.
+This is basically a project for my mom, and likely not useful to anyone else on the internet, except as a case study in writing frontend scrapers for shitty websites.